kushal-p-234/ai-pharmaceutical-inventory-system/README.md

 inventory_forecasting.py: Regression and Random Forest models. advanced_analytics.py: Data-driven insights for wastage and costs. utils.py: Formatting and calculation utilities.
-🌐 Deployment Note
-This version is Production-Ready for platforms like Streamlit Community Cloud.
-It uses deferred loading to stay within the 1GB RAM limit of free tiers without compromising on AI functionality.

 Developed with ❤️ for Pharmaceutical Excellence.